 Big Tree Creek flows under the highway just south of Sayward.
-Its a very pretty creek that has its headwaters in the Prince Of Wales Mountain Range on Vancouver Island.
-There are a number trails that run through these mountains.
-There is quite a number of waterfalls along the upper part of the creek.
-There is a pretty awesome waterfall just below the highway bridge that is not to hard to get down too, providing you are in shape, its steep and quite brushy so take your time and keep your feet under you.
+It’s a very pretty creek that has its headwaters in the Prince Of Wales Mountain Range on Vancouver Island.
+There are a number of trails that run through these mountains.
+There is a pretty awesome waterfall just below the highway bridge that is not to hard to get down too, providing you are in shape, it’s steep and quite brushy so take your time and keep your feet under you.

 The lower part of the creek is much calmer and it meanders along until it reaches the Salmon River just north of the Marine Harvest Facility, the Marine Harvest Fish Hatchery has a freshwater system for growing the fish that are eventually sent out to many farms that operate along our coast.

 The waterfall is quite the sight to see, I went down earlier this year right after a sustained period of rain, my son Robert and I made the hike.
 It was quite wild and pretty full creating a thundering roar as the water dropped over the edge and crashed into the bottom of the falls.

 Where the Big Tree Creek joins the Salmon River is a very popular place to fish, there is a great trail that heads down from a sign along the highway.
 This trail goes through a forest of nice trees, they are second-growth but are quite large.
 It’s a nice trail.